elashish14/blog/content/pages/about.md

-Title: About This Website
+Title: About Me
 Date: 2019-01-20T21:55+00:00
-Category: About
 Tags: Meta

-My name is Ashish Banerjee, and this the first article that I'm posting on this website.
-I have recently updated from my old server to this one.
-I might sporadically post articles and other content here.
+My name is Ashish Banerjee, and this is my personal website.

 I am a software engineer.
 I can write code in most major languages, but prefer Python most of all.
 Most of the code I write is for web development or research